 - Public Works continues to update the 2014 Roadmap and has incorporated comments received during the public review process.
-The revised Roadmap will be submitted to the Board of Supervisors for approval in spring 2021. - Continued implementing 2014 Roadmap initiatives focusing on organic waste management, illegal dumping, and recycling for:
+The revised Roadmap will be submitted to the Board of Supervisors for approval in spring 2021. - Continued implementing 2014 Roadmap initiatives focusing on source reduction, reuse, and recycling for: